Budget constraints are architecture inputs

 A budget is an architectural boundary condition.
 It decides which capabilities exist, where they live, and which risks remain unfunded.
 Under real uptime pressure, that boundary produces engineering discipline.
 Without uptime pressure, the same budget just produces cheaper systems.

-Under a hard budget, every decision runs through a filter: does this solve a problem costing money or sleep right now?
+On a tight budget, every decision runs through a filter: does this solve a problem that costs money or sleep right now?
 What survives is right-sized to actual operational pain, not to speculative complexity that accumulates when the filter is optional.

-When budget pressure is weak, teams approve tooling for possible future needs, and the stack expands faster than actual operational pain justifies.
-The CI platform gets approved for workflows that might eventually be needed.
+When budget pressure is low, teams approve tooling for potential future needs, and the stack expands faster than actual operational pain warrants.
+The CI platform is approved for workflows that might be needed eventually.
 The monitoring stack expands for comprehensiveness.
 The orchestration layer arrives because the architecture might grow into it.
 Every tool made sense when it was approved.
-Six months later you're maintaining nine components for three actual problems, and each one carries a maintenance cost the budget didn't account for.
+Six months later, you're maintaining nine components for three actual problems, and each one carries a maintenance cost the budget didn't account for.

 Builds started producing different artifacts on different developers' laptops.
-Same source, different output depending on Java version and library configuration.
+Same source, different output depending on each laptop's library versions.
 Maven fixed that.
 Standardized builds, reproducible output, zero additional infrastructure cost.

 Manual deployments at midnight were costing sleep and producing errors on revenue-critical systems.
 Jenkins removed that labor and the operator error that came with it.

 The source control platform changed its pricing.
-Once admin and maintenance cost were counted, self-hosting became uneconomical.
-GitLab's free license included unlimited users, which gave customers direct visibility into build and deployment flow without adding a seat cost.
+Once admin and maintenance costs were counted, self-hosting became uneconomical.
+GitLab's free license included unlimited users, giving customers direct visibility into the build and deployment flow without incurring a seat cost.

 Customer expectations are the harder constraint